 Creating DDR3 Memory Groups

 Altium Designer supports a simple way of creating the necessary signal groups.
 This step is done in the project’s schematic.
 First, a blanket is placed around each set of nets that groups are being created from.
-Then a net class PCB directive is attached to the edge of the blanket to apply a net class to the group.
+Then a net class printed circuit board directive is attached to the edge of the blanket to apply a net class to the group.
 An example of this is shown in Figure 2.

 Figure 2: Blankets and PCB directives are used to create net class groups for DDR3 routing.